stijn-dejongh/lovecraft_public_domain/raw_converts/dq.md

 and its approaches were not unknown to one with whom he had talked much in the old days.
-In brief, it seemed fairly likely that this was the spot into which all the ghouls of the waking world cast the refuse of their feastings; and that if he but had good luck he might stumble upon that mighty crag taller even than Thok&rsquo;s peaks which marks the edge of their domain.
+In brief, it seemed fairly likely that this was the spot into which all the ghouls of the waking world cast the refuse of their feastings; and that if he but had good luck he might stumble upon that mighty crag taller even than Thok's peaks which marks the edge of their domain.
 Showers of bones would tell him where to look, and once found he could call to a ghoul to let down a ladder; for strange to say, he had a very singular link with these terrible creatures.

-  A man he had known in Boston&mdash;a painter of strange pictures with a secret studio in an ancient and unhallowed alley near a graveyard&mdash;had actually made friends with the ghouls and had taught him to understand the simpler part of their disgusting meeping and glibbering.
+  A man he had known in Boston--a painter of strange pictures with a secret studio in an ancient and unhallowed alley near a graveyard--had actually made friends with the ghouls and had taught him to understand the simpler part of their disgusting meeping and glibbering.
 This man had vanished at last, and Carter was not sure but that he might find him now, and use for the first time in dreamland that far-away English of his dim waking life.
 In